-DOE issued a pre-publication notice of public meeting and availability of the preliminary technical support document regarding energy conservation standards for miscellaneous refrigeration products.
-(November 25, 2014)
+DOE published a notice of public meeting and availability of the preliminary technical support document regarding energy conservation standards for miscellaneous refrigeration products.
+79 FR 71705 (December 3, 2014)

 A public meeting was held on February 22, 2012.